New recruitment techniques to solve your employment problems

 - The benefits of hiring someone with a disability or other barrier to work

-Consider refreshing your recruitment techniques to help you take on enthusiastic new employees and beat the growing skills gap across York, North Yorkshire and East Riding.
-If you’re finding it difficult to take on, you should tap in to the wider workforce to open up new possibilities for your business when taking on new members of staff.
+Consider refreshing your recruitment techniques to help you take on enthusiastic new employees and beat the growing skills gap across York, North Yorkshire and East Riding you’re finding it difficult to take on, you should.
+Tap in to the wider workforce to open up new possibilities for your business when taking on new members of staff.
 Welcoming people from all parts of society into your business helps you to develop a more motivated, loyal and representative workforce.
-Continuing to spend time and money trying the same methods of recruitment and getting the same low response rate won’t help your business - adapting your ideas about who you want to recruit will.
+Continuing to spend time and money trying the same methods of recruitment and getting the same low response rate won’t help your business.
+Adapting ideas about who you want to recruit will.

 People with a disability, those who have been unemployed long term, or have a criminal conviction can provide a solution to your recruitment difficulties.
 Not only could employees with one, or more, of these barriers be the most loyal and committed staff members, they also have the lowest recorded levels of absenteeism of any employee group.
 This means that you’ll have to handle fewer sick days and disruptions to your ordinary business day-to-day.
 Small changes to your business such as this can ensure you retain loyal employees.

 Accessing an unconventional talent pool will require some adaptations to your existing recruitment techniques, and possibly to your business to ensure your new employees are able to be fully productive.
 Consider implementing a mentor scheme in your business.
 Drawing on the expertise of your existing members of staff to serve as a first point of contact for any new employee can help your new recruit to quickly become efficient in their new role.